dart-lang/build/docs/writing_a_builder.md

 ### Capture groups

 Builders can declare more complex inputs and outputs by using a capture group in their build input.
-Capture groups allow builders to move files across directories.
+Capture groups can be used to write outputs in a different directory than the primary input.
 For instance, consider a builder that generates Dart code for [Protocol Buffers][protobuf].
 Let's assume that proto definitions are stored in a top-level `proto/` folder, and that generated files should go to `lib/src/proto/`.
 This cannot be expressed with simple build extensions that